Educationalmoose/CMSC-495-Capstone-Project/README.md

     To compile:

-        javac FakeClient.java
+        javac DrawingApp.java
-        java FakeClient
+        java DrawingApp

-8) To test the current version (as of March 25, 2026) you will need to place a .png image in the same folder as the java script and type the name when it asks for it ex. "dog.png"

-9) If you install any external libraries in java or python, make sure you run this command before posting to github
+8) If you install any external libraries in java or python, make sure you run this command before posting to github

         pip freeze > requirements.txt